LuxDL/Lux.jl/examples/ImageNet/README.md

 ## Distributed Data Parallel Training

 Setup [MPI.jl](https://juliaparallel.org/MPI.jl/stable/usage/#CUDA-aware-MPI-support) preferably with the system MPI.
-Set `FLUXMPI_DISABLE_CUDAMPI_SUPPORT=true` to disable communication via CuArrays (currently this is more stable and faster due to UCX cuda memory handling issues).
+Set `FLUXMPI_DISABLE_CUDAMPI_SUPPORT=true` to disable communication via CuArrays (note that this will lead to a very high communication bottleneck).

 **Learning Rate**: Remember to linearly scale the learning-rate based on the number of processes you are using.